 Large and heavy breasts are one of the most common complaints that bring women to our plastic surgeon at Plastic Surgery of the Carolinas.
 Oversized breasts force women to carry excess weight that may cause neck, shoulder, and back pain, as well as soreness from bra straps digging into their shoulders, skin irritation or fungal infections beneath their breasts, and other general discomforts.
 Women with large breasts may feel insecure and awkward, and often find it hard to be physically active—not to mention the occasional wardrobe restrictions.
-By offering breast reduction surgery, Dr. Ram Kalus and Dr. Craig Rowin have helped countless women improve both the symptoms and appearance of overly large breasts for attractive and proportionate results.
+By offering breast reduction surgery, Dr. Craig Rowin and Dr. Ram Kalus have helped countless women improve both the symptoms and appearance of overly large breasts for attractive and proportionate results.

 - What Is Breast Reduction?